 Extraordinary circumstances are required for the U.S. National Highway Traffic Safety Administration (NHTSA) to investigate a crash.
-The agency says it is “gathering information” on the motor vehicle crash a short distance north of Miami in which two teenagers were killed.
+The agency says it is “gathering information” on the motor vehicle crash a short distance north of Coral Gables in which two teenagers were killed.

 The teens were killed in the Fort Lauderdale wreck of a Tesla Model S car.
 The car company said its electric vehicle’s advanced cruise control called Autopilot was probably not the cause of the fatal wreck that began when the vehicle went off the road, hit a concrete wall and then caught fire.

 A spokesperson for the company said, “We have not yet been able to retrieve the logs from the vehicle, but everything we have seen thus far indicates a very high-speed collision and that Autopilot was not engaged.”

 Tesla conceded that a high-speed crash can cause a vehicle fire, but insisted that a gasoline-powered vehicle is five times more likely to catch fire after a wreck.

 Reuters reports that the company says in its promotional materials that eight airbags deploy in accidents to protect occupants in the front and rear of its vehicles.
 The battery system also automatically disconnects from its power source.